itkrivoshei/OdinMonoWebApps/src/components/WeatherApp/README.md

 ## Overview

 The [Weather App](https://itkrivoshei.github.io/OdinMonoWebApps/#/WeatherApp) is a dynamic web application providing real-time weather forecasts.
-It is developed using React, TypeScript, and Redux Toolkit, offering a user-friendly interface with Material UI components styled using a custom Dracula theme.
+It is developed using React, TypeScript, and Redux Toolkit, offering a user-friendly interface with Material UI components styled using a custom CyberPunk Font.
 The app integrates with the [Weather API](https://www.weatherapi.com/) and [Giphy API](https://developers.giphy.com/) to fetch and display weather data and related GIFs.
-Users can search for weather forecasts by city and enjoy an adaptive UI that changes its visual theme based on the weather conditions.
+Users can search for weather forecasts by city and enjoy an adaptive UI that changes gif based on the weather conditions.

 ## Key Features